 Time frame: 5 Months

-To determine the change in neuropathic pain after a 10-treatment EA program in subjects with CIPN, as assessed by the Brief Pain Inventory Short Form (BPI-SF).
+The change in neuropathic pain after a 10-treatment EA program in subjects with CIPN, was assessed by the Brief Pain Inventory Short Form (BPI-SF) at Baseline, 2-Week Post EA, and 3 Month Post EA.
 Used to evaluate the severity of a subject's pain and the impact of this pain on the subject's daily functioning.
 Pain and interference are rated on a 10-point scale (0 = no pain/interference and 10 = pain as bad as you can imagine/complete interference).
 Higher scores mean worse outcomes.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.